 The Bush Administration also untruthfully claimed that there was no disagreement as to whether Iraq was attempting to reconstitute its nuclear weapons program or whether the President should include that claim in his 2003 State of the Union.
-For instance, on July 13, 2003, Dr. Rice stated "[H]ad there been even a peep that [the CIA] did not want that sentence in or that George Tenet did not want that sentence in, that the Director of Central Intelligence did not want it in, it would have been gone."898 The CIA, however, sent two memoranda to the National Security Council, then headed by Dr. Rice, that warned the claim was specious.899 Also, the State Department's Bureau of Intelligence and Research noted in the October 2002 National Intelligence Estimate that the claim was "highly dubious."900 despite the fact that before the war the Administration was claiming the justification was - links to the September 11 attacks and weapons of mass destruction.
-Thus, after he could no longer credibly assert that weapons of mass destruction were in Iraq, he claimed that had "we failed to act, the dictator's weapons of mass destruction programs would continue to this day."
-Dick Cheney, in interviews with USA Today and the Los Angeles Times, perpetuated this bait and switch tactic - last year "weapons," this year "programs" - observing that "the jury's still out" on whether Iraq had WMD and that "I am a long way at this stage from concluding that somehow there was some fundamental flaw in our intelligence."
+For instance, on July 13, 2003, Dr. Rice stated "[H]ad there been even a peep that [the CIA] did not want that sentence in or that George Tenet did not want that sentence in, that the Director of Central Intelligence did not want it in, it would have been gone."
+The CIA, however, sent two memoranda to the National Security Council, then headed by Dr. Rice, that warned the claim was specious.
+899 Also, the State Department's Bureau of Intelligence and Research noted in the October 2002 National Intelligence Estimate that the claim was "highly dubious."